mbayou/kick4k/docs/USAGE.md

   returned `state` yourself if you need CSRF protection.
 - Call `setTokens` right away so that the `RefreshTokenStore` sees the latest refresh token, even before any API call.
 - Once you have tokens, every other client (`users()`, `channels()`, and so on) automatically attaches the bearer token.

+> Tip: If your app has multiple redirect URIs, persist the one used for each authorization attempt and pass it to both
+> `getAuthorizationUrl` and `exchangeCodeForToken`.
+Leaving the argument out falls back to the default URI in
+> `KickConfiguration`.

 ## 2. Refresh token system